godotengine/godot-docs/classes/class_samplelibrary.rst

 Description
 -----------

-Library that contains a collection of :ref:`Sample<class_sample>`s, each identified by a text ID.
+Library that contains a collection of :ref:`Sample<class_sample>`, each identified by a text ID.
 This is used as a data container for the majority of the SamplePlayer classes and derivatives.

 Member Function Description
 ---------------------------